ChengBinJin/WGAN-GP-tensorflow/README.md

 # WGAN-GP-tensorflow
-This repository is a Tensorflow implementation of [WGAN-GP](https://arxiv.org/abs/1704.00028).
+This repository is a Tensorflow implementation of the [WGAN-GP](https://arxiv.org/abs/1704.00028) for MNIST, CIFAR-10, and ImageNet64.

 <p align='center'>
   <img src="https://user-images.githubusercontent.com/37034031/46613989-a53ea080-cb4f-11e8-83c1-a8b99dc7bc5b.png" width=800)